Skip to Main Content

 Leave this workshop with a better understanding of the purpose and importance of monitoring board policy for board and district performance, and with tools and templates to assist you.

-Data First for Governance: Using Data to Make Decisions (morning only)
+Data First for Governance: Using Data to Make Decisions (workshop is full)

 We all make decisions based on data — weather forecasts, grocery prices, investments, doctor visits, and even school reports all involve data.